andreamari/polyquantum_test/docs/24/2-contribution.md

 [^1]: Charlie, *Another very important paper*, *Physics Journal* 42, 00001 (2025).

 ## How to cite this document
-Short reference: _Plyquantum 1.2_.
+Short reference: _Plyquantum 1.2_.\
-Full reference: C. Charlie, _An extension of the initial formula by Alice and Bob_, Polyquantum 1.2, (2025).
+Full reference: _C.
+Charlie, An extension of the initial formula by Alice and Bob, Polyquantum 1.2, (2025)_.